neuroticAxolotl/Breakout/README.md

 # Breakout
-A brick breaker game made in Godot 3.5.1 (W.I.P.)
+A brick breaker game made in Godot 3.5.1

-## done:
-- classic mode
-- title screen
-- sounds & effects

-## todo:
+## Features
-- more levels
-- levels mode
+- Classic mode based on the original arcade game
-- custom mode
+- Levels mode with 10 different stages
-- title screen submenus (settings, mode select, credits)
-- pause
-- scene navigation
+- Custom mode that lets the player alter game speed, lives etc.